 The new blood vessels can also cause scar tissue to grow.
 The scar tissue shrinks, wrinkling and pulling on the retina and distorting vision.
 If the pulling is severe, the macula may detach from its normal position and cause vision loss.

 Laser surgery may be used to shrink the abnormal blood vessels and reduce the risk of bleeding.
-Occasionally, medications (Kenalog or Avastin) are injected directly into the eye.
+Occasionally, medications are injected directly into the eye.
 The body will usually absorb blood from a vitreous hemorrhage, but that can take days, months, or even years.
 If the vitreous hemorrhage does not clear within a reasonable time, or if a retinal detachment is detected, an operation called a vitrectomy can be performed.
 During a vitrectomy, the eye surgeon removes the hemorrhage and any scar tissue that has developed, and performs laser treatment to prevent new abnormal vessel growth.

 People with PDR sometimes have no symptoms until it is too late to treat them.
 The retina may be badly injured before there is any change in vision.
 There is considerable evidence to suggest that rigorous control of blood sugar, blood pressure, and serum cholesterol decrease the chance of developing serious proliferative diabetic retinopathy.